OkeA-dev/NFT_Auction/README.md

 To deploy and interact with this contract, you'll need:

-- A compatible Ethereum development environment (e.g., Remix, Truffle, Hardhat)
+- A compatible Ethereum development environment (e.g., Remix, Hardhat)
 - An Ethereum client or node to connect to (e.g., Ganache, Geth, Infura)
 - Basic understanding of Solidity and smart contract development